hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Refined card layouts, toolbar design, tab appearance, and overall interface experience.
 - Improved localization and interface text.
 - Additional stability and performance improvements.

+## Version 7.3.8 Features
+### See your data from every perspective.
+- Enhanced matrix operations with support for rotating matrix elements.
+- Fixed issues where some interface text could be displayed incompletely.
+- Improved Colorbar visualization with labels for clearer data interpretation.
+- Additional stability and interface improvements.

 ## Acknowledgements
 Project: LAMOST，China